 Traditionally enjoyed in the warmer months, white wines are served chilled.
 According to the USDA and MyPlate, an average white table wine has 121 calories in five fluid ounces, or 605 calories per bottle.
 Riesling has slightly fewer than average — 118 calories in five fluid ounces, or 590 calories per bottle.

-If you drink Sauvignon Blanc, you will get 119 calories in five fluid ounces, or 595 calories in a bottle.
-Chardonnay is a bit higher on the caloric scale at 123 calories in five fluid ounces, or 615 calories per bottle.
+If you drink sauvignon blanc, you will get 119 calories in 5 fluid ounces, or 595 calories in a bottle.
+Chardonnay is a bit higher on the caloric scale at 123 calories in 5 fluid ounces, or 615 calories in a bottle of chardonnay.

 Read more: Calories in Beer, Wine, Vodka and Whiskey

 If you are a fan of dessert wines, you may be surprised to learn that 3.5 fluid ounces of a typical sweet dessert wine will set you back 165 calories, according to the USDA and MyPlate, or 1,205 calories in a 750 milliliter bottle.

 A dry dessert wine contains slightly fewer calories per 3.5 fluid ounces than its sweet counterpart at 157, or 1,146 calories per bottle.